-Security Bank understands that the security of your personal account information is important to you.
+Security Bank understands that the security of your account information is important to you.
 We also understand that our continued success as a financial institution relies on both our ability to offer banking services to you in a secure manner as well as your responsibility in keeping any access codes, passwords or PINs secure.
 To assist us in offering these Web-based banking services in a secure manner, we employ a number of measures, which are described below.
 These measures allow us, among other benefits, to properly authenticate your identity when you access these services and protect your information as it travels between your PC and Security Bank.
 With the proper safety measures in place, your online banking transactions remain safe and secure.
 The following measures have been taken to ensure your privacy, as well as some steps you can take.

 We use the latest encryption technology to ensure that your private information cannot be intercepted.
 Encryption is a way to rewrite something in code, which can be decoded later with the right "key".
 When you request information about your accounts, the request is sent encrypted to Security Bank.
 We decrypt your request and send the requested information back to you in an encrypted format.
 When you receive the information, it is decoded so that you can read it.